 4.6.
-CONTROLS FOR SPECIFIC AREAS
+CONTROLS FOR SPECIAL AREAS

-The following controls are in addition to the general controls elsewhere in this DCP.
-The purpose of this section is to provide additional, site specific controls for areas of sensitivity within the city centre.
-These included heritage areas and sites requiring the lodgement of a site-specific DCP.
+Background The following controls are in addition to the general controls elsewhere in this DCP.
+The puropose of this section is to provide addition, site specific controls for areas of sensitivity within the City Centrecity centre.
+These included heritage areas and sites requiring the lodgement of a site-specific DCP, design excellence.